Sacred Transitions: A Song Cycle Based on Meditations by Harold M. Schulweis

 To be present was to be reminded again that today's music speaks in many different voices, some of them intent on sounding like yesterday's.
 Russell Steinberg's lush and warmly romantic Violin Sonata could have come right out of the mid to late-19th century; its expressive vocabulary, which manages to avoid anachornism or camp, might have appealed to such virtuosi as Jan Kubelik or Eugene Ysaye.

 Subterranean Dance is a 7 minute chamber piece for flute, clarinet, violin, cello, piano, marimba and vibraphone.
-The opening spits rapid pulses with boisterous energy that eventually subsides to a quiet contrapuntal nocturne, first lyrical, then mysterious (i.e. 'subterranean').
+A high energy texture with rapid pulse and arabesques eventually subsides to a quiet contrapuntal nocturne, first lyrical, then mysterious (i.e. 'subterranean').
 Momentum picks up and the music returns to the initial fast tempo.
 But this second fast section also spends itself, dying away into a sad, eerie slow dance and eventually a skeletal violin solo.
 Defying the tendency for a 'big finish," the lyrical nocturne returns to complete the piece, this time adorned in a hazy halo of high ornaments that waft the music upwards.